 Even though you can technically wirelessly connect your iPhone to your Mac, you shouldn’t expect quick processing from any task you throw at it.
 At the same time, working through the labyrinth of iTunes (now either Music, or TV, or Podcasts app) isn’t exactly efficient either.
 What you need is a radically different solution.

 AnyTrans is a smart manager for your iPhone content.
-It can not only transfer files but also act as a backup manager, a media downloader, a mirror screen, a ringtone maker, and much more.
+It can not only transfer files but also act as a backup manager, a screen mirroring tool, a ringtone maker, and much more.
 The design of this app creates a pleasant separation from the iTunes confusion as well, by simply arranging all the actions as tabs on the left-hand side and providing a clear set of instructions.
 Just click on what you need to do in the menu and you’re there.

-When you just start looking for a MacBook Pro docking station, you might be taken aback with all the choices out there.
-But once you prioritize the reason behind it, you can just easily pick the best one from the appropriate category listed up top.
+When you just start looking for a MacBook Pro docking station, you should be able to easily pick the best one from the appropriate category listed up top.
 Moreover, remember that you don’t necessarily need to wire up all your devices, and that a Bluetooth manager like ToothFairy makes connections fast and easy.
 And when it comes to your iPhone, AnyTrans is by far the top manager you can find.

-Best of all, ToothFairy and AnyTrans are available to you for free through a seven-day trial of Setapp, a platform with more than 170 indispensable Mac apps that cover everything from file management (Commander One) to journalling (Diarly).
+Best of all, ToothFairy and AnyTrans are available to you for free through a seven-day trial of Setapp, a platform with more than 240 indispensable Mac and iOS apps that cover everything from file management (Commander One) to journalling (Diarly).
 Now you know that your search for the best docking station for MacBook Pro is only the beginning!